tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 **UPDATE**

-it's not required to add `flow` script for commands above to work.
+it's not required to add `flow` script - everything works as is.

 ### run Flow